I once defined wealth as absolute net worth.

 Let’s go through some examples to prove this point.

 Look to Pro Athletes and Lottery Winners

-Another study examined lottery winners.
-They found that large cash transfers to those in financial distress delayed rather than prevent bankruptcy3.
+Another study took a look at lottery winners.
+They found that large cash transfers to those in financial distress just delayed bankruptcy3.
+Money did not prevent bankruptcy.

-Investing for compound growth is important to grow net worth.
+Investing for compound growth is what builds massive wealth.
 Your rate of return determines how quickly your investments will grow.

 It Is Hard to Beat the Market

 It’s hard to beat the returns of a market index over the long run.
-Nearly all information about future earnings and the risk of those earnings is embedded in the stock price by millions of smart buyers and sellers.
-This is called market efficiency, and it is beautiful.
+Nearly all information about future earnings and the risk of those earnings is embedded in the stock price by millions of intelligent buyers and sellers.
+For more, learn about the efficient market hypothesis.

 What the Data Says About Professional Investors

 Even professional investors have a hard time consistently beating the market.
 Over 86% of U.S. equity (stock) funds failed to beat their benchmark index over the 20 years from 2000 to 2020 4.